 Become proactive and find a purpose not for oneself but for the larger picture which supports your new tribe.
 Take a leap of faith, take an initiative, and do something worthy for your tribe so they realize you actually have a lot to offer which inevitably will have them welcome you without hesitation even faster.

 You must learn that no matter your rank or position in your old tribe, you must start from the bottom again upon entering the new tribe.
-This bottom position may last an hour, a day, week, month, or even years but in time, you will move up like you did before in your old tribe.
+This bottom position may last an hour, a day, week, month, or even years but in time, you will move up as you did before in your old tribe.

 Of note, not all tribes are worthy of your existence and some are toxic in nature.
 You must learn to differentiate which ones are truly toxic for you and which ones appear toxic yet will actually do you good.
 Frankly, it may not be the larger tribe that is the issue but rather the clan within (remember the unit rivalries?).